Recovery College FAQ

 Who can attend Recovery College courses?

-Anyone aged 16+ who wants to learn more about mental health.
+Anyone aged 16+ who wants to learn more about mental health or addiction.
 Most of our students are people who have had their own first-hand experience of mental health or addiction challenges.
 We also have people who are supporting family members and friends, as well as people working in mental health.
 A referral is not needed.

 Where will the courses be held?